Dragnet approach to bad advertising

 The fact is, one orthopedic practice is pretty much the same as the next.
 They’re all board certified specialists and skilled surgeons who can fix you up and get you back on your feet.

 One golf shop’s pretty much the same as the next.
-They all sell the same big brands, it’s just a matter of scale and inventory levels.
+They all sell the same big brands at the same price, it’s just a matter of scale and inventory levels.

 One Toyota dealer’s pretty much the same as the next.
-They sell the same cars, at the same price, and offer service that’s competitively similar.
+They all sell the same cars, at the same price, and offer service that’s competitively similar.

-So the facts can’t be the centerpiece of your advertising.
 Facts seldom offer an emotional hook, or any reason whatsoever for the brain to pause and ponder your offer.
 In fact, the human brain is hard-wired to gloss right over facts and data, and move on to more meaningful messages.

 Messages that make us FEEL something.